youseeadam/PowerShell-DynamicParam/README.md

 # PowerShell-DynamicParam
 Working with the DynamicParam options in PowerShell

 Working with Dynamic Paramters in PowerShell is an incredibly useful improvement.
-It used to be very tricky to do this.
-Now, however, they make it simple.
 If you are reading this, I am assuming you already know about basic paramters, but just in case, I will start there.
 This ability applies to scripts and functions.
 But here, I am going to use it at the script level.

 A basic funtion looks like this
 ```PowerShell